July 31, 2020 by Bojana Krstic

 Bojana Krstic

-Bojana Krstic is the Head of Content and SEO at Jatheon and an experienced writer on topics like data archiving, ediscovery, and compliance.
-When AFK, you’ll find her hiking, discovering new music, or road-tripping.
+Bojana Krstic is the Marketing Director at Jatheon, where she leads strategic initiatives and creates content on data archiving, ediscovery, and compliance.
+When AFK, you’ll find her in the forest, discovering new music, or exploring the Adriatic.

 See how data archiving can simplify compliance and ediscovery for your organization